geoschem/integrated_methane_inversion/docs/source/advanced/running-with-tmux.rst

 Because of the way the IMI is parallelized, using tmux can grant a small to moderate speed-up.

 .. note::
-    Before running the IMI with tmux, make sure the ``Scheduler`` option in the :doc:`configuration file <../getting-started/imi-config-file>` is set to ``None``.
+    Before running the IMI with tmux, make sure the ``SchedulerType`` option in the :doc:`configuration file <../getting-started/imi-config-file>` is set to ``None``.

 Using tmux